-The infamous San Francisco Bay fog, affectionately known as "Karl The Fog" by locals (and in a recent twist, also as "Karla"), can catch anyone off guard, making this article a must-read for every Modern Sailor.
-Your first few times finding your way back to the Modern Sailing marina in the fog or dark can feel uncomfortable, intimidating, or even nerve-wracking.
+The infamous San Francisco Bay fog, affectionately known as "Karl The Fog" by locals, can catch anyone off guard, making this article a must-read for every Modern Sailor.
+Your first few times finding your way back to the Modern Sailing marina in the fog or dark can feel uncomfortable or intimidating.
 There's no need for fear!
-Prepare to navigate in poor visibility by following this informative guide.
+Prepare to navigate in low visibility by following this informative guide.

 Before You Head Out